WPManageNinja/paymattic-docs/docs/manage-form-entries/how-to-manage-subscriptions-in-wordpress-with-paymattic.md

 ## Managing Offline Payment Subscriptions

-To manage subscriptions that have offline payments, follow the steps with the screenshots below –

 First, go to **Entries** from the **Paymattic Navbar**, and open the desired entry by clicking the **View Details** button that has Offline payment transaction.